6t8k/inp2json/README.md

 -----------

 - Only recognizes digital inputs
-- Currently, the only game supported is Nemesis/Gradius.
+- Currently, the only games supported are Nemesis/Gradius and Donkey Kong.
 Games can easily be added by looking up the necessary data in the MAME drivers and incorporating it in line with the existing Nemesis/Gradius data.